bson/ns32k-toolchain/README.md

 # NS32000 Toolchain
 This repo contains tools for NS32k cross-development.

-They build and install on Ubuntu 22.04.1 LTS, x86_64
+They build and install on Ubuntu 22.04.1 LTS, x86_64.
+I'd imagine they should be okay, mostly, on Darwin (arm64/x86_64) as well.

 Some small changes have been made for them to compile with a current version of gcc, so no need to install (most likely build) a very old